Painful Periods and Red Light Therapy

 • Study Two: Another study in the Journal of Photomedicine and Laser Surgery demonstrated that PBM therapy effectively reduced pain and improved quality of life for women with primary dysmenorrhea.

 • Study Four: A recent clinical trial compared pulsed high-intensity laser therapy (HILT) to low-level laser therapy (LLLT) for treating primary dysmenorrhea.
 The study included 30 women diagnosed with primary dysmenorrhea, divided into two groups.
 Both groups received three treatment sessions per menstrual cycle for three consecutive cycles.
 The results showed significant pain reduction in both groups, with no significant difference between HILT and LLLT in terms of pain relief and severity.
-This study underscores the effectiveness of PBM in managing menstrual pain.
+This study underscores the effectiveness of laser red light therapy in managing menstrual pain.

 How to Incorporate PBM into Your Routine